naub1n/qwc-global-config-generator/README.md

 Default strategy:
 * No strategy used

+### Use template to add tenant name

+GlobalConfigGenerator use a template value to add tenant fo each value in globalConfig.json file.
+Add `%tenant%` value in common configuration.

+`%tenant%` will be replaced by tenant name for each item in specific configuration.
+Then, GlobalConfigGenerator apply schema rules.

 What should I do ?
 -----
 1. Create a `globalConfig.json` file in root of `config-in` directory.